-Police hunt for three missing children aged 9,13 and 14 in Cumbria
+Police hunt for three missing children aged 9, 13 and 14 in Cumbria

 Officers have asked anyone who has information on their whereabouts to get in contact with police.

-They can report information using the website www.cumbria.police.uk/report-it .
+They can report information online.
 Alternateively, they can call police on 101, quoting incident number 117 of 15 March.

 Register for free to continue reading